China says no survivors in plane crash with 132 on board | Business

 Workers wearing knee-high rubber boots used shovels and other hand tools to sift through the earthen slopes in a 20-metre- (65-foot-) deep pit left by the plane.
 Debris and other items were collected in dozens of rectangular, mud-stained plastic containers.

-Pumps were used to drain water as muddy conditions in the rainy Guizhou region hampered the search.
+Pumps were used to drain water as muddy conditions in the rainy Guangxi region hampered the search.
 One excavator stopped working after getting partially stuck, state broadcaster CCTV said.

 The cause of the crash remained a mystery.
 An air traffic controller tried to contact the pilots several times after seeing the plane's altitude drop sharply but got no reply, officials have said.